p21org/proj21.github.io/index.markdown

 Project21 aims to deliver an Achievable Global Basic Income.

 This explains a little of how Project21 will work.
-Will you help make it happen ?
+Will **you** help make it happen ?

+<a href="https://www.patreon.com/bePatron?u=49325618" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>